ably/ably-java/README.md

 ### Introduction ###

+Please refer to the [documentation](https://www.ably.io/documentation) for a full REST API reference.

-All examples assume a client and/or channel has been created as follows:
+The examples below assume a client and/or channel has been created as follows:

 ```java
 AblyRest ably = new AblyRest("xxxxx");